jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Remember this was before Rousseau.
 So, there were no alternatives to holy kings.

 That's why, although England had many versions of Christianity, all believed in a king's right to rule.
 However, England did have an elected Parliament.
 But in King Charle's eyes, it was only supposed to advise the king.
 Which its elected representatives did, even if most advice was ignored.
-However, much to Charles' chagrin, Parliament held a big lever of power.
+However, much to Charles' chagrin, Parliament held one big lever of power.
 After some revolts in the Middle Ages, English Parliament had the authority to approve or reject new taxes.

 Like most kings, Charles and his father lived large; jewelry, palaces, banquets and balls never come cheap.
 With the Thirty Years War raging, it wasn't long before England went broke.
 Holy King Charles needed a bail out.